runfinch/finch-website/docs/docs/configuration-reference.md

 # Finch Configuration

-Finch has a configuration file stored at `~/.finch/finch.yaml` on macOS or `%LocalAppData%\.finch\finch.yaml` on Widnows.
+Finch has a configuration file stored at `~/.finch/finch.yaml` on macOS or `%LocalAppData%\.finch\finch.yaml` on Windows.
 This configuration file abstracts away the virtual machine, Lima and Hypervisor configuration.